Recently updated on February 3rd, 2023 at 06:08 am

-Continuing from the last blog, here is-why a waiting period [ which is imposed mandatorily by few state laws] is not only unnecessary but is harmful for women access abortive services as well.
+Continuing from the last blog, here is-why a waiting period [ which is imposed mandatorily by few state laws] is not only unnecessary but is harmful to women to access abortive services as well.

 The harm in mandatorily requiring more than one trip to the healthcare setting

-While many states don’t impose this, some have an in-person meeting requirements.
+While many states don’t impose this, some have an in-person meeting requirement.
 This means that the women having abortions – by MTP Kit or by surgery, have to make numerous trips to the hospital.
 Women who have tow take more trips to a clinic may face higher costs, complicated logistics, and delays in care.

 Due to such laws that enforce medically needless trips to the clinic, women face various troubles.
-These problems include encountering logistical challenges, expenses of childcare, travel, lodging expense [ if the clinic is not close] etc. Therefore, these costs may especially act as a barrier to low-income women.
-Ironically, these low income women are the group that experience the highest rate of unplanned/ unwanted pregnancies.
+These problems include encountering logistical challenges, expenses of childcare, travel, lodging expense [ if the clinic is not close], etc. Therefore, these costs may especially act as a barrier to low-income women.
+Ironically, these low-income women are the group that experiences the highest rate of unplanned/ unwanted pregnancies.

-The added difficulties of logistics and prices can lead to delay in obtaining access to medical attention.
+The added difficulties of logistics and prices can lead to a delay in obtaining access to medical attention.
 In fact, 3 in 5 patients surveyed experienced delay reported the time it took to gather funds and make arrangements contributed to the delay.

 Meanwhile, recent research in Utah’s in-person counseling law found that there is a 72- hours waiting period.
 Which on average meant 8 days between counseling and procedure for women who sought pregnancy termination.